Cynthia has a degree in History and Business Economics. She loves archaeology and would happily spend every holiday exploring ancient sites

 Who Was Nefertiti?

-Nefertiti, the wife of the heretic pharaoh Akhenaten, is one of the most famous of ancient Egyptian queens.
+Nefertiti, the wife of the heretic pharaoh Akhenaten, is one of the most famous ancient Egyptian queens.
 We know of her grace and beauty from her painted plaster bust sitting in the Neues Museum in Berlin.
 We also know she wielded more power and political prestige than most great royal wives of the pharaohs, from the many inscriptions and images of her that still exist.
-She is shown side by side and the same size as her royal husband.
+She is shown side by side and is the same size as her royal husband.

 She was Akhenaten’s equal in the new religion they created together dedicated to the worship of only one god, the Aten.
 The Aten was a solar deity, portrayed as a sun disk shown with tiny hands on the end of the sun rays offering the ankh of health and life to the royal couple.
 For this was a revolution in Egyptian religious thought.
 The old gods were banished, the temples closed, and ordinary folk could only worship the new deity through the royal family.
 Their direct access to the divine was slammed shut.